Turanovic Receives Ruth Shonle Cavan Young Scholar Award

 This prestigious award, which was established in 1997, recognizes individuals who have made outstanding scholarly contributions to the discipline of criminology within five years of receiving their degree.

 This is the second young scholar award for Dr. Turanovic.
-She receive the Developmental & Life-Course Criminology Early Career Award in 2018.
+She received the Developmental & Life-Course Criminology Early Career Award in 2018.

 Dr. Turanovic has been an Assistant Professor with the College since receiving her Ph.D. in Criminology and Criminal Justice from Arizona State University.
 She also serves as the Director of the Crime Victim Research and Policy Institute, a branch of the College’s Center for Criminology and Public Policy Research.